-Maine’s tidal flooding worst in 40 years, according to weather officials
+Maine’s tidal flooding worst in 40 years

 South of Maine, many areas were experiencing high water levels as well, including Boston and coastal New Hampshire.
 Video footage on Facebook from a Boston television station showed a giant dumpster floating down a side street.

-The National Weather Service station in Boston reported Thursday afternoon that flooding there was approaching levels last seen 40 years ago during the Blizzard of 1978.
+The National Weather Service station in Boston reported Thursday afternoon that flooding there was also approaching levels last in the Blizzard of 1978.

 “Major impacts & evacuations currently ongoing along the E Coast of MA,” the weather service posted on its Twitter page.